 I'm a physician living

-dates back to my childhood in New York where I made frequent
+back to my childhood in New York where I made frequent visits

-visits to the famous Hayden Planetarium.
-I remember keenly the
+to the famous Hayden Planetarium.
+I remember keenly the great

-great feelings of excitement and discovery when gazing at the
+feelings of excitement and discovery when gazing at the magnificent

-little more than a dream until I moved from New York City to
+more than a dream until I moved from New York City to Connecticut

-Connecticut in 1993.
-After taking an introductory course in astronomy
+in 1993.
+After taking an introductory course in astronomy at

-at a local college I purchased a pair of binoculars and spent
+a local college I purchased a pair of binoculars and spent the

 my first telescope, a 10" dobsonian with which I spent the